BerlinUnited/berlinunited.github.io/docs/guides/robot_setup.md

-# Handling the Robot
+# NAO setup and deployment
-Explain the handling of the robot in various scenarios.
+Before you can deploy the NaoTH Code to the robot needs to be set up in a special way.
+This is a one time setup which replaces the operating system that comes with the robot and additionally sets up some libraries we need on the robot.

 ## Old Setup Routine
 First we need to setup the operating system with the image provided by softbank robotics.
 You can download it from